AniTrend/android-emojify/README.md

 Don't know how to do that??
 Take a look at the [application class example](./app/src/main/java/io/wax911/emojifysample/App.kt)

+**In order for EmojiInitilizer to work you need to add in your build.gradle `implementation "org.jetbrains.kotlinx:kotlinx-serialization-json:1.6.2"`

 ```kotlin
 class App : Application() {